-15.02 As required by the ACGME, the University expects Participating Sites to providesafe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for patient safety.
-Concerns regarding these facilities should first be brought to the attention of the clinical learning environment office at Participating Sites.
+Pursuant to its affiliation agreement with Fresno Community Hospital and Medical Center ("CMC"), CMC will provide appropriate call rooms, and adequate and appropriate sleeping and lounge facilities.
+Concerns regarding these facilities should first be brought to the attention of the clinical learning environment office at CMC.
 In addition, or in the alternative, concerns regarding these facilities may be raised with the GME office.
-If necessary, the University will take reasonable efforts to ensure the obligations of any Participating Site under the affiliation agreement.
+If necessary, the University will take reasonable efforts to ensure the obligations of CMC under the affiliation agreement.